My Philosophy and Approach

 Twenty-five years ago, I started the first draft of my novel, Miranda’s Garden.
 Through the process of developing my main character, Miranda, and her story world, I came to realize that the story I was writing would tell me a story about myself and my life I hadn’t known before.

-It was as if my subonscious was cracked open so deeply, I was able to access parts of myself I never had before, and old memories of abuse bubbled up and out of me.
+It was as if my subonscious had cracked open so deeply, I was able to access parts of myself I never had before, and old memories of abuse rose to the surface.

 Needless to say, this turned my life upside down, and I experienced what many would call the dark night of the soul.
 The beauty of the whole process was that Miranda and I developed a meaningful relationship.
 We were a team.
 We had an agreement.
 I would tell her story with honesty and integrity and she would show me how to navigate this dark and difficult time in my life.
-After this experience, which led to an inner peace and joy from knowing myself so deeply, I knew that my calling in life was to help others navigate this alchemical process – the rough magic – of writing.
+After this experience, which led to an inner peace and I had never known before, I knew that my calling in life was to help others navigate this rewarding alchemical process – the rough magic – of writing.

 My Experience and Credentials